SNR-Based Features and Diverse Training Data for Robust DNN-Based Speech Enhancement: Analysis

 Fig.~\ref{fig:TSNE:LSTM} shows similar embeddings as Fig.~\ref{fig:TSNE:Feedforward} but here the \ac{LSTM} network has been used instead of the feed-forward network.
 One of the most clearly visible differences to Fig.~\ref{fig:TSNE:Feedforward} is shown in the first row.
 The embeddings of the internal representations are less clustered if the network is trained on the CHiME~3 dataset~\cite{barker_third_2017} or the \url{freesound.org} dataset using \ac{NAT} features.
 If the Hu corpus is used in combination with \ac{NAT} features for training, the internal representation is still clustered similar to the feed-forward network.
 This indicates that the \ac{LSTM} networks are able to find an internal representation that is more independent of the noise type.
 Looking at the embeddings of the estimated clean speech coefficients that have been obtained using \ac{NAT} features, it appears that these are more clustered if the network is trained on the Hu corpus~\cite{hu_corpus_2005} in comparison to the other training datasets.
-Again, this in line with the observation that the network yields the lowest scores in \ac{ESTOI} and \ac{POLQA} as shown in Fig.~\ref{fig:Results:SNR}.
+Again, this is in line with the observation that the network yields the lowest scores in \ac{ESTOI} and \ac{POLQA} as shown in Fig.~\ref{fig:Results:SNR}.
 For the \ac{SNRNAT} features, the observations obtained from the \ac{LSTM} network are similar to the feed-forward network.

 From these observations, we follow that \ac{NAT} features are noise dependent.
 Further, their usage also leads to a noise dependent internal representation for feed-forward networks.
 If an \ac{LSTM} network is used and the training data is sufficiently diverse, i.e., the CHiME~3 corpus~\cite{barker_third_2017} or the \url{freesound.org} is used, a noise independent internal representation can be learnt.
 Contrarily, the proposed \ac{SNRNAT} features are independent of the noise type and hence, also lead to a internal representation that is independent of the background noise.
 This can be observed for both the employed feed-forward network and \ac{LSTM} network.
-Therefore, the \ac{SNRNAT} are more robust to issues in the design of the training data and applications with low amount of data available.
-Further, \ac{SNRNAT} features are scale-invariant and also increase the robustness for small neural networks with lower complexity.
+Therefore, the \ac{SNRNAT} are more robust to issues in the design of the training data and applications with small amounts of data available.
+Further, \ac{SNRNAT} features are scale-invariant.